GreatCowBASIC/Help/output/md/indcall.md

 <span class="strong">**Explanation:**</span>

 `IndCall` provides a basic implementation of function pointers.
-`Address` is the program memory location of the subroutine that is to be called.
-There are two ways to specify this - either by providing a direct reference to the subroutine using the @ operator, or by specifying a word variable that contains the address.
+`Address` is the program-memory location of the subroutine to be called.
+There are two ways to specify this: either by providing a direct reference to the subroutine using the `@` operator, or by specifying a word variable that contains the address.

 This command is useful for callbacks.
 For example, a particular subroutine might read bytes from a serial connection, but different actions may need to be taken at different times.
-A different subroutine could be created for each action, and then the subroutine for the appropriate action could be passed to the serial connection reading routine each time it is called.
+A different subroutine could be created for each action, and the subroutine for the appropriate action could then be passed to the serial-connection-reading routine each time it is called.

 <span class="strong">**Note:**</span> Calling subroutines that have
 parameters using `IndCall` is not supported.
 Errors may occur.
 If data